21 CFR Part 11: Electronic Records and Signatures

 cfr1.png

-Nymi Band tap instead of user ID and password.
-The authenticity of the Nymi Band and the action are
+• Verifies the authenticity of the Nymi Band and the action cryptographically.

 For more information, connect with us at info@nymi.com